HNoodles/SimpleFileSystem/README.md

 Besides `size_t inumber` and `Inode *node`, I added two more parameters `Block *block` and `bool needRead` to these two functions.

-The reason why I made the change is that I found that in some cases such as `create`, the inode block has already located, so it's unnecessary to read it from the disk again when save a node.
+The reason why I made the change is that I found that in some cases such as `create`, the inode block has already been located, so it's unnecessary to read it from the disk again when saving a node.

 Also, in `remove`, we can use the `Block *` to store the inode block we read in `load_inode` and reuse it in `save_inode` to decrease the time of calling `Disk::read`.

 ### 2. Allocate_free_block

-In common sense, allocating a free block may comes with cleaning it at once (use `memset` to set all its bits to 0).
-However, it needn't to be like this.
+In common sense, allocating a free block may come with cleaning it at once (use `memset` to set all its bits to 0).
+However, it doesn't need to be like this.
 Instead, it can be treated in a way like `malloc`, not `calloc`.

 In some cases, we know that we are going to write a whole block of data to a newly allocated block, where allocating a "clean" block is unnecessary.
 Actually in those cases, all we care about is that the block is `FREE`.
 This happens in `write`.

-Even though in some cases, for instance, when we want to allocate a block as indirect block, or when we the new block isn't going to be written wholly, we can still explicitly call `memset` to do the cleaning work on demand.
+Even though in some cases, for instance, when we want to allocate a block as indirect block, or when the new block isn't going to be written wholly, we can still explicitly call `memset` to do the cleaning work on demand.

 In this way, we can have less `Disk::write` operations.